 Here are our recommendations for Hotels in Finnish cities:

-- Santa Claus Holiday Village, Rovaniemi
+- Hotels in Rovaniemi: Santa Claus Holiday Village; Glass Resort

 Day 10 – Fly from Copenhagen to Helsinki | Explore Helsinki

-Today, you have to drive back to Kastrup Airport (2-hours drive) and leave your car at car rental drop to catch a flight to Helsinki.
+Today, you have to drive back to Kastrup Airport (2-hours drive) and leave your car at the car rental drop to catch a flight to Helsinki.

-Take a taxi, train, or a bus to your hotel in Helsinki to drop off your bags and spend your day exploring the Finnish capital, Helsinki.
+Take a taxi, train, or bus to your hotel in Helsinki to drop off your bags and spend your day exploring the Finnish capital, Helsinki.